Anthony Henday: Hudson's Bay Company

 A convicted smuggler, Henday joined the Hudson's Bay Company (HBC) in 1750 as a net-maker and labourer.
 Being described by company officials as being "bold and enterprising".

-From the 1600s to the late 1800s the HBC had the exclusive fur trade for the land within Hudson Bay's watershed.
+From the 1600s to the late 1800s the HBC had the right to exclusive fur trade within the Hudson Bay watershed.
 This region was known as Rupert's Land.
 For the furs that HBC desired they wanted to trade commodities such as tobacco, kettles, axes, mirrors, beads, and alcohol.

-The HBC was concerned that La Vérendrye and other French entrepreneurs were funnelling the fur trade from Rupert's Land away from the English at Hudson Bay.
-Eventually, James Isham, chief factor at York Fort, suggested an expedition to western Rupert's Land to encourage First Nations to trade at Hudson Bay.
-The HBC authorized and funded Henday to lead explorations into the interior of Rupert's Land, using York Factory as his base.
+The HBC was concerned that La Vérendrye and other French entrepreneurs were funnelling the fur trade from Rupert's Land away from the English posts at Hudson Bay.
+Eventually, James Isham, chief factor at York Fort, suggested an expedition to the western Prairies to encourage First Nations to trade at Hudson Bay.
+The HBC authorized and funded Henday to explore the interior of what is now western Canada, using York Factory as his base.